PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 - **Developer of the module**
 - **X icon for closing the pop-up**
 - **Bigger image of the module UI or other screenshots**
-- **Tabs for navigating through the information in pop-up** - sometimes in other modules tabs are few but usually the tabs are:
+- **Tabs for navigating through the information in pop-up** - sometimes in other modules tabs are few, but usually the tabs are:
   - **Overview** - full description of the module.
   - **Additional information** - additional description of the module.
-  - **Benefits** - listing the benefeits of the module.
+  - **Benefits** - listing the benefits of the module.
   - **Features** - lists the features of the module.
   - **Changelog** - the list of module updates in version history.
 - **Manufacturer icon**